pratnala/sicp/ch1/Exercises.md

 **Exercise 1.22**

+Code is written in `ex1.22.scm`.
 The computer is too fast for the given ranges.
 But a factor of 3.15 to 3.2 is observed in higher ranges which is roughly the square root of 10.

+**Exercise 1.23**

+Code is written in `ex1.23.scm`.
+Yes, halving the number of steps leads to a roughly 2x increase in speed.